|Founded||Founded in 1980 in or near South Chicago|

 In the year 1980, Ronald “Mad Dog” Carrasquillo of the Imperial Gangsters and Victor “King Vic” Gomez” of the Maniac Latin Disciples drew up the Spanish Gangster Disciple concepts for the Latin Folks to officially be governed with a council of Folks from different organizations.
 Victor Gomez was the original head of the council, this is how Spanish Gangster Disciple or “La Tabla” were created in 1980, but this was not on the streets.

 In the year 1981, several key members of the Black Gangster Disciples and Latin Folks were released from prison and began spreading the word about the Folk alliance and began teaching gangs which side they were supposed to identify with.
 One key Maniac Latin Disciple that was released from Statesville was “Duck.”
-Duck came to unite with the Maniac Latin Disciples of 87th and Houston and came out preaching about Spanish Gangster Disciple concepts and perhaps saw an opportunity to unite with the Black Gangster Disciples that were getting big in the neighborhood.
-Duck, Rudy Rios, Pablo Rios, the Montanez brothers and Rico Villea all created the gang called “Spanish Gangster Disciples” in that year of 1981 and effectively flipped from MLD to SGD.
+Duck came to unite with the the Royal Knights at 87th and Houston and newly released former RKs that had flipped MLD/SGD in the joint and came out preaching about Spanish Gangster Disciple concepts and perhaps saw an opportunity to unite with the Black Gangster Disciples that were getting big in the neighborhood.
+Duck, Rudy Rios, Pablo Rios, the Montanez brothers and Rico Villea all created the gang called “Spanish Gangster Disciples” in that year of 1981 as they were only MLDs in prison but did not put MLD on the streets only the concept of SGD which took on a gang identity in South Chicago.
 The SGDs were born at 87th and Houston and were automatically part of the Folk alliance.
 Although they were derived from the La Table/SGD concepts in prison, they were not exactly spawned by SGD in prison, it is kinda complicated, but regardless, the SGDs on the streets were completely legit.